 Monitoring and Enforcement (Ref: Para.
-A21-A26)
+A32-A37)

-- 15. All members, except those exempt from complying with the CPD requirements, are required to file a declaration of CPD compliance with the Institute at the time of their annual membership renewal. - 16.
-Members selected for audit by a random sample and/or risk-based process will be asked to submit to the Institute their CPD records of the relevant reporting CPD year(s) with documentation to support attendance or completion of the CPD activities as stated in their CPD records.
-Members are reminded of the guidance at paragraph 14 about maintaining records of CPD activities.
+- 18. All members are required to file a declaration of CPD compliance with the Institute at the time of their annual membership renewal. - 19.
+Members selected for audit by a random sample and/or risk-based process will be asked to submit to the Institute (i) their CPD records of the relevant reporting CPD year(s) with documentation to support attendance or completion of the CPD activities as stated in their CPD records and (ii) a statement to explain how the CPD activities completed were relevant in developing and maintaining their professional competence in performing their role as a professional accountant.
+Members are reminded of the guidance at paragraph 17 about maintaining records of CPD activities.